browserengineering/book/book/chrome.md

         self.tabbar_bottom = self.font_height + 2*self.padding
 ```

+Note that I've added some padding so that text doesn't run into the
+edge of the window.

 We will store rectangles representing the size of various elements in the
 browser chrome.
 For that, a new `Rect` class will be convenient: